-The City of Hamilton, Ohio, and its partner, American Municipal Power, Inc. (AMP), together hold a license issued by the Federal Energy Regulatory Commission to develop a new, renewable energy, hydroelectric generating facility, called the Meldahl Hydroelectric Project.
+The City of Hamilton, Ohio, and its partner, American Municipal Power, Inc. (AMP), together hold a license issued by the Federal Energy Regulatory Commission (FERC) to develop a new, renewable energy, hydroelectric generating facility, called the Meldahl Hydroelectric Project.
 The Meldahl Project is located on the Ohio River, approximately 40 miles east of Cincinnati, at Foster, Kentucky, near Augusta, Kentucky.
 The Meldahl Project includes a 105 megawatt "run-of-the-river" hydroelectric plant, under construction at the Captain Anthony B. Meldahl Dam and Locks operated by the U.S. Army Corps of Engineers.
-At an estimated construction cost of $504+ million, the hydroelectric turbine powerhouse is being built on the Kentucky side of the river because the locks, used by river traffic, are situated on the Ohio side.
+At an estimated construction cost of $504+ million, the hydroelectric turbine powerhouse is being built on the Kentucky side of the river, due to the locks, used by river traffic, are situated on the Ohio side.
 The Meldahl Project’s proposed 138 kV transmission line will carry its electricity to the national electric grid by crossing the Ohio River and running approximately 2.2 miles to an existing PJM Interconnect in Clermont County, Ohio.

 The Meldahl Project represents a significant economic development investment and will provide a new source of clean, zero emission electric generation.
 Hydroelectric plant construction will peak with more than 400 construction workers representing a variety of construction trades.
 Hamilton and AMP have turned the Meldahl Project site over to Alberici/Baker Joint Venture for construction of the facility.
 The Baker partner in the joint venture is Baker Concrete Construction, headquartered and highly respected in Butler County, Ohio, for which the City of Hamilton is County Seat.

-Hamilton owns and operates its own municipal electric system, providing electricity to 29,000 residential, commercial and industrial customers and is a founding member of AMP, its partner in the Meldahl Project.
+Hamilton owns and operates its own municipal electric system, providing electricity to approximately 30,000 residential, commercial and industrial customers and is a founding member of AMP, its partner in the Meldahl Project.
 AMP, a non-profit corporation, serves as a joint action agency for a consortium of electric generating and/or distributing cities located in Ohio and several other states.
 In addition to Hamilton, approximately 47 other cities through membership in AMP are participating in the Meldahl Project.
-Upon commercial operation, scheduled for 2014, Hamilton’s entitlement is 51.4% of the Meldahl Project’s electric output, with other AMP member communities being entitled to 48.6%.
+Upon commercial operation, scheduled for 2015, Hamilton’s entitlement is 51.4% of the Meldahl Project’s electric output, with other AMP member communities being entitled to 48.6%.